Talouselämä: History and profile

 Talouselämä was established by Finnish businessmen in 1938.
 The magazine is published weekly by Talentum Media Oy.
 The company also publishes Tekniikka ja Talous.

 The headquarters of Talouselämä is in Helsinki.
 Until the 1980s it was the only dominant business weekly in the country.
 The magazine provides financial news, including the origins and possible impacts of financial events.
 It also publishes reviews and research about Finnish companies and society.
 The magazine has several supplements, including Talouselämä Uratie.

-In December 2010 Talouselämä started a lifestyle magazine, Talouselämä Platinum, which is delivered to its subscribers.
+Talouselämä started a lifestyle magazine in December 2010, Talouselämä Platinum, which was delivered to its subscribers.

 Pekka Seppanes served as the editor-in-chief of the magazine.
 From 2000 to 2008 Terho Puustinen served in the post.
-Reijo Ruokanen was named editor-in-chief in September 2010.
-In August 2013 he also became the editor-in-chief of Fakta, another magazine published by Talentum.
+Reijo Ruokanen was named as the editor-in-chief in September 2010.
+He also became the editor-in-chief of Fakta in August 2013, another magazine published by Talentum.

 Circulation

+From 2002 to 2013, the magazine's circulation remained largely steady and unchanged.